lorenzomartino86/solid-principles-and-tdd/README.md

 ### Test Driven Development
 It's a software development process that relies on the repetition of a very short development cycle:
-* Requirements are turned into very specific test cases
+1. Requirements are turned into very specific test cases.
-* Software is improved to pass the new tests
+2. Software is improved to pass the new tests.
-* The growing code must be cleaned up regularly during test-driven development with the four rules of simple design:
+3. The growing code must be cleaned up regularly during test-driven development with the four rules of simple design:
     * Writing and running continuously all the tests.
     * Duplication must be removed.